 There are three boys between the girls.
 Graham is between two boys.

-Christine is ahead of Elle in the line for ice cream.
+Christine is ahead of Elle in the line for movie tickets.
 Elle is just behind Matthew.

 There are three people between Ian and Matthew.